RobTillaart/HeartBeat/README.md

 a different state of the program or a different level of some sensor.
 No heart beat indicates the program is stuck or blocked.

-The current version does not allow to differ the ON and OFF time, this might be an option in a future version.

 For more complex patterns, please check my pulsePattern library.